Template Service

 }

-The inputs key allows you to define the inputs that can be provided to render a template.
+The `inputs` key allows you to define the inputs that can be provided to render a template.

-The outputs key allows you to define the different outputs that the Template Service should render.
-You can reference inputs by using @inputs.<property> .
+The `outputs` key allows you to define the different outputs that the Template Service should render.
+You can reference inputs by using `@inputs.<property>` .

 Under the hood, this service uses Handlebars as its template engine.
-For more information about how it can be used, see Helpers in Templates and Localizations in Templates, or consult the official Handlebars Guidearrow-up-right to learn how to write more complex templates
+For more information about how it can be used, see [Helpers in Templates](https://docs.extrahorizon.com/extrahorizon/services/other/template-service/helpers-in-templates) and [Localizations in Templates](https://docs.extrahorizon.com/extrahorizon/services/other/template-service/localizations), or consult the official [Handlebars Guide](https://handlebarsjs.com/guide/) to learn how to write more complex templates

-Create or update templates
+#### Create or update templates

 **Simple example**

-Create a myTemplateName.json file with the same structure as the example Template definition file mentioned higher on this page.
+Create a `myTemplateName.json` file with the same structure as the example Template definition file mentioned higher on this page.

 To create and synchronise your Template, execute the following command:

-Render Templates
+### Render Templates

-Rendering a Template results in a json that is returned with all variables filled in.
-For this we need to supply the Template Service with the variables defined in the inputs defined in the Template definition.
+Rendering a Template results in a `json` that is returned with all variables filled in.
+For this we need to supply the Template Service with the variables defined in the `inputs` defined in the Template definition.

 Using the example Template from the previous section, we can resolve it by calling something like: